Mississippi considers firing squad as method of execution

 - Heavy, warm rain to follow snowstorm in Seattle area

 Mississippi hasn’t been able to acquire the execution drugs it once used, and it last carried out an execution in 2012.
+The state has 47 people on death row , and some have been there for decades.

-The Death Penalty Information Center says of the 33 states with the death penalty, only Oklahoma and Utah have firing squad as an option.
+The 33 states with the death penalty all have lethal injection as the primary method of execution, according to the Death Penalty Information Center .
+The center says only Oklahoma and Utah have firing squad as an option; eight states have electrocution as an option; five have gas chamber as an option; and three have hanging as an option.

+“I have a constituent whose daughter was raped and killed by a serial killer over 25 years ago and that person’s still waiting for the death penalty.
+The family is still waiting for justice,” said Gipson, an attorney and Baptist pastor who lives in the small town of Braxton, about 25 miles south of Jackson.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.